-9 habits of successful men who never work hard
+9 habits of successful men who rarely work hard

 We sometimes include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Read our affiliate disclosure.